Autodesk/synthesis/exporters/README.md

 * SimulatorAPI is a C# API used for importing adn exporting BXDF, BXDJ, and BXDA files.
 * VHACD is a convex hull decomposition library.

-## BxDFieldExpoter
+## [Deprecated] BxDFieldExpoter
-This is the old Inventor addin that was used to exporter fields to Synthesis, this has since been depracated
+The Autodesk Inventor addin for exporting fields to Synthesis.

 ## InventorRobotExporter
-This is the main Inventor exporter that is bundled with Synthesis.
-It is broken into a few subprojects:
-* InventorRobotExporter is the Inventor addin
-* RobotExporterTests is the project with unit tests for the exporter addin
+The Autodesk Inventor add-in for exporting robot assemblies into Synthesis.

 ## FusionRobotExporter
-This is the Fusion 360 Robot Exporter
+The Autodesk Fusion 360 add-in for exporting robot assemblies into Synthesis.

 ## field_exporter
-This is the current field exporter, currently it is only used internally for the Synthesis team to export new fields
+A standalone application which hooks into Autodesk Inventor to export fields to Synthesis.
+Currently, this is only used internally.